 An opt-in offer is simply some content, maybe a PDF, an infographic, a worksheet, a cheat sheet, a mini course or a mini ebook, which you offer on your blog as a free ‘thank you’ gift for signing up to your email list.

-Typically, an ‘opt-in offer’ is a sitewide offer (like for example on Easy Peasy Foodie where I offer free meal plans), whereas a ‘content upgrade’ is something specific to a particular piece of content (like for example on this post where I am offering a free ebook on how to BLOG SMARTER NOT HARDER) and a ‘lead magnet’ is something that is designed to attract potential customers for your product.
+Typically, an ‘opt-in offer’ is a sitewide offer (like for example on Easy Peasy Foodie where I offer free meal plans), whereas a ‘content upgrade’ is something specific to a particular piece of content (like for example on this post where I am offering a free ebook on how to BLOG SMARTER NOT HARDER) and a ‘lead magnet’ is something that is designed to attract potential customers for your product (like this Free Keyword Research Training Video, which is a lead magnet for my SEO Jumpstart course).

 In reality, these terms often get used interchangeably, though!